Q – How old must a child be to enter Kindergarten at Carlthorp School?

 Q – How many students are in each grade at Carlthorp School?

-A – Our typical grade is made up of 40 students, divided in to two homeroom classes of 20 students with two teachers in each class.
+A – Our typical grade is made up of 40 students, divided into two homeroom classes of 20 students with two teachers in each class.

 Q – What is your sibling policy?

-A - Because we recognize the benefit of having children from the same family attend the same school, sibling applicants (of currently enrolled students) are given priority consideration.
+A – Because we recognize the benefit of having children from the same family attend the same school, sibling applicants are given priority consideration.
 However, siblings must individually meet our admissions criteria; an offer of admission is not guaranteed.

 Q – Is Carlthorp School looking for one kind of student or one kind of family?

-A - No. Many kinds of students from many kinds of families thrive at Carlthorp School.
+A – No. Many kinds of students from many kinds of families thrive at Carlthorp School.
 We strive to enroll students who can be happy and successful in our program and who come from families who value our Code of Conduct and support our mission and culture.
 We are a warm and diverse community of eager learners and committed parents.
-Our current Kindergarten class lives in 13 different zip codes and came to us from over 21 different sending schools.
+Our current Kindergarten class lives in 13 different zip codes and came to us from over 22 different sending schools.
 Our overall student population resides in 25 zip codes.

 Q – To which schools do your students matriculate when they graduate from Carlthorp School?

-A - We are very proud of the matriculation rates of our students into the strongest secondary schools in Los Angeles.
+A – We are very proud of the matriculation rates of our students into the strongest secondary schools in Los Angeles.
 Identifying the best match between a student and their future school is of paramount importance to us.
 Historically, our students are admitted to the secondary school of their first choice.